sal55/langs/CompilerSuite.md

 * With C-derived libraries used by my M/Q languages, I either write the necessary bindings by hand, or use the **MCC** compiler to generate as much as it can automatically.
 However this process is not 100%; a lot of manual work will still be needed.
 * The **AA** assembler is unusual.
 Its input can be multiple .asm files, and it can generate one .exe file without requiring any linker.
 Or, the output can be ONE .obj file (not one per input file as is common).
 * None of my tools take OBJ files as inputs, necessary for working with the outputs of other languages and compilers.
 An external linker is needed.
 Only **AA** can produce OBJ files.
+* MA files are a single-file 'amalgamation' of all the source and support files used by a project.
+It is a convenient way to package distribute the source files, and can be directly built by **MM**.
+* QA files are a similar thing for the Q language.
+Here there is no binary format so it is a convenient way to distribute an application
 * ML and MX files, with the **RUNMX** program, may be dropped.
 ML was introduced to take the place of DLL files which for a year or two were faulty.
 Both ML/MX have some useful characteristics, but that might not be enough to maintain their use.